 On the other hand, you’ll want to lower your values if your subject or background is dark.
 When you point the camera to a dark surface or subject, more likely than not, your camera will try to overexpose the image.
 Knowing this, you’ll want to dial it down a few notches to balance out the exposure.

-A few examples for when you’ll want to decrease the Exposure Compensation is when you come across a dark subject or scene like a black cat on dark rug, a night club, or even an underexposed subject in a shady area outside.
-Your camera is detecting the scene as darker than 18% grey, then it will compensate by overexposing your image.
+A few examples of when you’ll want to decrease the Exposure Compensation is when you come across a dark subject or scene like a black cat on a dark rug, a nightclub, or even an underexposed subject in a shady area outside.
+If your camera is detecting the scene as darker than 18% grey, then it will compensate by overexposing your image.

 Let’s Get Creative

 Another scenario to use Exposure Compensation is when you’re trying to get creative with the exposure.
-Perhaps you’re experimenting or trying to be more artsy with your photography – adjusting the Exposure Compensation is a fun and quick way to change the mood and tone of your images.
+Perhaps you’re experimenting or trying to be artsier with your photography – adjusting the Exposure Compensation is a fun and quick way to change the mood and tone of your images.